 There are few instances where you actually need to remove your vinyl flooring before installing another type of flooring.
 One notable instance is if you plan to restore the wood flooring underneath the vinyl tile.

 Any kind of grouted tile will require the installation of a cement backer board first.
 For laminate flooring, you may wish to smooth out the surface by first installing a thin plywood underlayment.
 Hardwood or engineered wood flooring may be installed directly on the vinyl flooring.

+If you really want to remove your asbestos vinyl tiles, follow these tips.
 Seal the work area, protectively suit yourself up, and remove the vinyl tile while taking care not to break it up.
 This can be a hard thing to do with older vinyl tile, which will be friable and not flexible.